Miguel de Azcuénaga: Argentine War of Independence

 The Peninsular War in Spain, along with the capture of the king Ferdinand VII and the fall of the Junta of Seville, escalated political disputes in Buenos Aires that led to the May Revolution.
 Several criollos thought that the viceroy Baltasar Hidalgo de Cisneros, appointed by the fallen Junta, did not have legitimacy, and requested an open cabildo to discuss it.
 Azcuénaga attended it, and voted for the creation of a Junta with deputies from all the provinces, with the Cabildo ruling in the interregnum.
-However, the majority agreed with the creation of a junta, but with another junta of people from Buenos ruling in the meantime.
+However, the majority agreed with the creation of a junta, but with another junta of people from Buenos Aires ruling in the meantime.
 The viceroy tried to stay in government as president of the Junta, which was resisted by the criollos.
 Azcuénaga lend his house to their secret meetings.
 Azcuénaga was appointed as a member of the new Primera Junta, and promoted to brigadier.
 The reasons of Azcuénaga's inclusion in the Junta are unclear, as with all its members.
 A common accepted theory considers it to be a balance between Carlotists, Alzaguists, the military and the clergy; besides being from the armed forces, Azcuénaga had close ties with the rich people of the city.

 The Junta suffered from internal conflicts between the conservatives (led by Cornelio Saavedra) and the liberals (led by Mariano Moreno).
 Azcuénaga was aligned with Moreno.
 Although he opposed the expansion of the Junta into the Junta Grande, he voted for the proposal, perhaps under pressure of Saavedra.
 Mariano Moreno resigned in December, and all his supporters were forced to resign in May 1811.
 Azcuénaga was exiled to the Mendoza Province, and lost his military rank.
 His wife requested instead an exile to the closer Luján, which was declined.
 The Junta was replaced by the First Triumvirate.
 Azcuénaga still had a positive image among his peers, and the political change allowed his return and the restitution of his rank.
 However, a mistake with the documentation gave him only the rank of colonel; he could only retrieve his rank of brigadier in 1814.
 He was appointed Governor intendant of Buenos Aires (ruling over the province, whereas the Triumvirate had a national authority).

 The Assembly of the Year XIII replaced the Triumvirate with a unipersonal head of state, the Supreme Director of the United Provinces of the Río de la Plata.
 Gervasio Antonio de Posadas was appointed Supreme Director, and Azcuénaga selected as one of his five advisors.
 In 1816 the Cabildo appointed him as protector of the freedom of the press.
 He became a member of the Congress of Tucumán in 1818, when it was moved from San Miguel de Tucumán to Buenos Aires.
 He was elected vice-president of the Congress in September and reelected in May 1819.
 The defeat of Buenos Aires in 1820 at the Battle of Cepeda, part of the Argentine Civil Wars, led to the closing of the Congress.

 Like many other nineteenth century Argentines prominent in public life, Azcuénaga was a freemason.